prometheus/docs/content/docs/introduction/comparison.md

 Where Sensu is better:

 - If you're collecting and processing hybrid observability data (including metrics _and/or_ events)
-- If you're consolidating mulitple monitoring tools and need support for metrics _and_ Nagios-style plugins or check scripts
+- If you're consolidating multiple monitoring tools and need support for metrics _and_ Nagios-style plugins or check scripts
 - More powerful event-processing platform

 Where Prometheus is better: